 When applying for a marriage-based green card, the U.S. citizen or green card holder has to demonstrate enough financial resources to support the family in the United States (typically by earning at least 125% of the federal poverty line).
 Failing to provide enough documentation to prove sufficient income is a common reason for RFEs.

 If the sponsoring spouse doesn’t earn enough, he or she can find a co-sponsor—often a family member—who agrees to support the couple in the United States.
-You can our handy guide to see if you meet the financial support requirement.
+You can see our handy guide to find out if you meet the financial support requirements.

 3. Missing Proof of Legal Entry